-BFC Solutions’ patented PleatLink® is available in a MERV 8, MERV 11, and MERV 13 configuration.
+BFC Solutions’ patented PleatLink® is available MERV 8 and MERV 13 configurations.

 Minimum efficiency reporting value, commonly known as MERV rating, is a measurement scale designed in 1987 by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) to rate the effectiveness of air filters.
 The Minimum Efficiency Reporting Value (MERV) must be stated with the air velocity at which the filter was tested.
 ASHRAE Standard 52.2 (MERV) tests are to be conducted at one of seven airflow rates from 118 FPM to 748 FPM with 492 FPM being the most common reference point.